 Fixed-route transit is described as bus services that operates along a predetermined route with a fixed schedule of operating hours and time points for each stop.
-Fixed-route transit in Riverside County (Figure 13) is provided by six different operators in Western Riverside, Coachella Valley and the Palo Verde Valley.
+Fixed-route transit in Riverside County is provided by six different operators in Western Riverside County, Coachella Valley and the Palo Verde Valley.
+The transit network is depicted in the Figures 13-15 on the following pages.